 Through these charrettes, the two primary concepts voiced by the community were to convert the property to a new city hall campus or to create a much needed community center.
 The community center was the overwhelming choice voiced by residents.
 The Facilities Subcommittee focused on how to re-purpose the site for a community center with a plan to secure the property.
 It organized into a non-profit entity, received its 501c3 non-profit designation, and formed into the Eureka Springs Community Center Foundation.
 As a non-profit organization of volunteers, the group entered a Lease to Purchase Agreement with the school district, applied for grants, and received charitable tax-deductible donations.

 The Eureka Springs Community Center Foundation met its initial funding threshold of $200,000 by July 1, 2016.
-And proceeded to sign a lease with the Eureka Springs School District.
+And they proceeded to sign a lease with the Eureka Springs School District.
 On September 1, 2016, the Eureka Springs Community Center Foundation took possession of the property.

 The community has offered the Eureka Springs Community Center Foundation enthusiastic and ongoing support as each goal of development is met.
 There have been over 1,000 donations made in this town of 2,000 totaling nearly $1 million!